ayush8006/git-tutorial/README.txt

 ans: if you want to move the whole file back to the untracked state,then we do git rm, otherwise if we just want the

 changes to be moved in working area or staging area then we go git restore .

+13. `git diff commit1 commit2` --> gives the difference of all file changes between two commits

+14. ``->if we want to avoid a text editor vim/nano while `git commit` we can use `git commit -m <commit msg>`

+15.